jfryman/hassos-addon-timescaledb/README-DEV.md

 Hereafter, you can push the image to dockerhub using cmd of docker desktop for testing purposes.

-## Build using Home Asssitant Builder (https://github.com/home-assistant/builder)
+## Build using Home Assistant Builder (https://github.com/home-assistant/builder)

 To build the latest version using the HomeAssistant Addon Builder container, for `aarch64 architecture` for example, run: